TheDuck7702/Tide_Simulator/README.md

 ---

+# Set Up
+Download all files and put them in one folder and open that folding in prossesing 4.

+---

 ## Moon Phases and Their Effects

 Each moon phase influences the **tide amplitude** (height difference between high and low tide) differently.